-If you’re just starting out making vlogs or videos, at one point you’ll stumble upon the technical terms camera look, log camera profiles, and LUTs.
+If you’re starting out making vlogs or videos, at one point, you’ll stumble upon the technical terms camera look, log camera profiles, and LUTs.

-But is the difference between a look, LOG, and a LUT when it comes to video?
+But is the difference between a look, LOG, and a LUT regarding video?

 Looks, logs, and LUTs all impact the color of the recorded image in some way, which is why they can be confusing.
 However, this is where the similarities end.